dragonGR/Malloc_tracer/README.md

 malloc and free tracer to detect memory leaks

-This is a tool purely written for my Thesis and what it does is to detect malloc and free memory leaks and i highly doubt this piece of code will be ever used in a real-life scenario.
+This is a tool purely written for my Thesis and what it does is to detect malloc, i highly doubt this piece of code will be ever used in a real-life scenario.

 # How to use it?